mikolajkania/kaggle-02-disaster-tweets/README.md

 # kaggle-02-disaster-tweets

 I took part in Kaggle's NLP competition called Disaster Tweets.
-The aim was to predict if given tweet is about real catastrophe or not.
+The goal was to predict if given tweet is about real catastrophe or not.

 https://www.kaggle.com/c/nlp-getting-started/overview